arpit20328/FastaKrakenizer/README.md

-# 🧬 Kraken2 Report Postprocessing: Replacing TaxID with Species Names
+# 🧬 FastaKrakenizer
+This tool (bash script) describes how to make custom kraken2 index only from a fasta reference file without requierment of names.dmp , nodes.dmp or accession_list.txt files.

-This document describes how to postprocess a Kraken2 classification report by replacing the **TaxID column** with actual species or sequence names using a custom taxonomy (`names.dmp`) file.
+Further it postprocess a Kraken2 classification report by replacing the **TaxID column** with actual species or sequence names using a custom taxonomy (`names.dmp`) file.

 ---